Sipley/proposal-defense/index.md

 > 1. First-author paper: performance of methods in detecting escape-and-radiate coevolution
 > 2. Phylogenetic meta-analysis: role of coevolution on lineage diversification
-> 3. Pedagogical innovation paper: train-the-train model of computational empowerment for biologists
+> 3. Pedagogical innovation paper: train-the-trainer model of computational empowerment for biologists

 ---